Baskaboo/baskaboo-core/The-Golden-Ratio.md

 When the four voices are represented as concentric circles with Golden Ratio proportions, the density gradient becomes visible:

-- The innermost circle (Pits) — small, potential
+- The innermost circle (Pits) — small, sparse, potential — the second most diffuse voice, raw and unformed
 - The second circle (Mits) — the densest layer, where the most information is packed into the least space
 - The third circle (Klop) — expanding, networked, relational
 - The outermost circle (Laram) — vast, sparse, non-local